devarakk/Macro-Project-3/README.md

 All data used in part 2 came form the St.Louis Fed data base (FRED)

 The percentages calculated are relative change in percentage from one period to another.

 **Part 3**

+Data for part three came from the WRDS website, specifically the compustat resource.

+**Steps for cleaning, analysis, and reproduction**

+The python code walks through the analysis of the data.
+The data needs a standardized date format and then to be broken into the three periods, pre, during, and post GFC.
+From there it is just a matter of putting the information into a table and graphing.
+Pulling the data from the website requires an account or a day pass that must be authorized by the company.